-The Chicago Illinois Inc. branch has been honored with three recipients of the AAUW-IL Agent of Change Award.
-Patty Crowley in 1989, Jan Lisa Huttner in 2012, and Paula Purdue in 2019.
+The Chicago Illinois Inc. branch has been honored with four recipients of the AAUW-IL Agent of Change Award.
+Patty Crowley in 1989, Jan Lisa Huttner in 2012,, Paula Purdue in 2019 and AJ Conroy in 2020.

 History of the Agent of Change Award